ahmeds1995/Water-Crisis-in-Maji-Ndogo/README.txt

 There is also a detailed report for each province showing the province’s population, the improvements required for each water source, as well as the budget needed to complete these improvements.

 I enjoyed working on this project, which gave me great experience in analyzing data, paying attention to details, understanding the problem, and focusing on finding a solution to it.

-Feel free to download the project files from this link: https://github.com/ahmeds1995/pizza_sales and I would be appreciate to recieve your constructive feedbacks.